Game design as a vehicle to teach STEM

 'Transylvania' Adventure game' Transylvania Apple II remake

 "'Adventure game example' By playing games learners anaylse what feature makes a game engaging.
-Art, sound, narrative, rewards and penalties!
+Art, sound, narrative, rewards and penalties!.
+You can download this Transylvania Apple II adventure game remake below!

 'Gerry Anderson Stringray game' Side scroller game - Gerry Anderson Stringray